ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/ScriptFilesOverview.md

 ### ED_UserSettings.tmh

 This file's key purpose is to allow you to set critical file and folder locations required for this entire script to work properly.
-There are also some options in order for you to personalise, customise and tweak the script to your own personal prefference.
+There are also some options in order for you to personalise, customise and tweak the script to your own personal preference.

 ### ED_GameBindings.ttm

 This file declares script label variables aligned to the game's BINDS file.
 Not all of the variables are used in this script package, however they could be.
-The extras are included inthe file for completeness and makes customisation of the script much easier by not having to create a new label variable or change the BIND file in-game.
+The extras are included in the file for completeness and makes customisation of the script much easier by not having to create a new label variable or change the BIND file in-game.

 It is recommended that if you change a definition in this file, you should also make the corresponding change to the BIND file in-game.
 Likewise, if you make a change in the BIND file in-game, you should make the corresponding definition change in this file.